Reflektor (song): Music video

 A music video for "Reflektor" was released on September 9, 2013 through YouTube.
 It was directed by Anton Corbijn, with art direction done by Anastasia Masaro.
 The video won the Best Art Direction award at the 2014 MTV Video Music Awards.
 Katie Hasty of HitFix summarized the video, stating that "Corbijn's black-and-white version of the "Reflektor" experience has its own quirks, too, as the band dons oversized papier mache heads like puppet versions of themselves, hunting down the Disco Ball Man and putting the doll versions of themselves in a shiny coffin."
 An interactive music video was also made available to the public, which was directed by Vincent Morisset.
 However, it was made only accessible through the web browser Google Chrome.
 For this video, the user oversees dancer Axelle Munezero's journey through the streets of Haiti.

 Packaging

 Artwork

 The single's cover artwork makes no mention of the band's name, and is instead credited to the fictional band The Reflektors.
-The front cover features a silhouette image band's core members.
+The front cover features a silhouette image of the band's core members.
 The album's back cover features a woman touching one of the band's Haitian veve images, used previously in a guerrilla marketing to promote Reflektors forthcoming release.